redjack/rflow/README.md

 * __Connection__ - a directed link between an output port and an input port.
 RFlow supports generalized connection types; however, only ZeroMQ links are currently used.
+Round-robin and broadcast message delivery are supported on a per-link basis.

-* __Message__ - a bit of serialized data that is sent out an output port and recieved on an input port.
+* __Message__ - a bit of serialized data that is sent out an output port and received on an input port.
 Due to the serialization, message types and schemas are explicitly defined.
 In a departure from "pure" FBP, RFlow supports sending multiple message types via a single connection.